AnkurMali/ankurmali.github.io/_teaching/2021-Fall-teaching-1.md

 location: "University Park, PA, USA"
 ---

-Responsible for designing assignments, teaching basics of tensorflow, mentoring 50+ students
+Responsible for designing assignments, teaching basics of tensorflow, mentoring 50+ students.
+I have been teaching this course since Fall 2018, where we introduce new concepts and assignments observing the online trends in DL community